-OpenAI launches ChatGPT Images 2.0 with improved text rendering and visual reasoning
+OpenAI launches ChatGPT Images 2.0 with better text rendering, visual reasoning

 TL;DR